Are Agile Principles More Important Than the Practices?

-I’ve learned that you can do all the practices perfectly and still fail at Agile.
-Not paying attention to the principles behind Agile is one of the leading causes of failure.
+You can implement Scrum practices perfectly and still fail at Agile.
 You may see some improvement in your ability to respond to change, and you might even provide working software faster for a while.
 However, it won’t be long until the benefits of Agile become less evident.
 Teams will struggle to keep up the pace, software won’t match user expectations as often, and then Agile will be deemed a failure.
-Some will go back to their old ways – ways that are more comfortable.
+You may even decide to just go back to your old ways – ways that are more comfortable.

 Incorporating Agile principles is the harder part of Agile – things like working through communication issues, distrust, and lack of accountability.
 We often skip working with these principles because it involves more time and effort than we may want to invest.
 However, it’s almost always the harder things that give us the most benefit.